-- 1. Any State becoming a member of the European Free Trade Association may accede to this Agreement, provided that the Joint Committee approves its accession, on terms and conditions to be agreed upon by the Parties.
-The instrument of accession shall be deposited with the Depositary. - 2.
-In relation to an acceding State, this Agreement shall enter into force on the first day of the third month following the deposit of its instrument of accession, or the approval of the terms of accession by the existing Parties, whichever is later.
+1. Any State, becoming a Member of the European Free Trade Association may accede to this Agreement, provided that the Joint Committee approves its accession, on terms and conditions to be agreed upon by the Parties.
+The instrument of accession shall be deposited with the Depositary.

+2. In relation to an acceding State, this Agreement shall enter into force on the first day of the third month following the deposit of its instrument of accession, or the approval of the terms of accession by the existing Parties, whichever is later.
-Article 53.

 Withdrawal and Expiration

-- 1. Each Party may withdraw from this Agreement by means of a written notification to the Depositary.
-The withdrawal shall take effect six months after the date on which the notification is received by the Depositary. - 2.
-If Serbia withdraws, this Agreement shall expire when its withdrawal becomes effective. - 3.
-Any EFTA State which withdraws from the Convention establishing the European Free Trade Association shall, ipso facto on the same day as the withdrawal takes effect, cease to be a Party to this Agreement.
+1. Each Party may withdraw from this Agreement by means of a written notification to the Depositary.
+The withdrawal shall take effect six months after the date on which the notification is received by the Depositary.

+2. If Albania withdraws, this Agreement shall expire when its withdrawal becomes effective.

+3. Any EFTA State which withdraws from the Convention establishing the European Free Trade Association shall, ipso facto on the same day as the withdrawal takes effect, cease to be a Party to this Agreement.

-Article 54.
-Entry Into Force
+Entry into Force

-- 1. This Agreement is subject to ratification, acceptance or approval in accordance with the respective constitutional requirements of the Parties.
-The instruments of ratification, acceptance or approval shall be deposited with the Depositary. - 2.
-This Agreement shall enter into force on 1 April 2010 in relation to those Parties which have deposited their instruments of ratification, acceptance or approval, or notified provisional application to the Depositary, at least two months before that date, and provided that Serbia is among those Parties. - 3.
-In case this Agreement does not enter into force on 1 April 2010 it shall enter into force on the first day of the third month after at least one EFTA State and Serbia have deposited their instruments of ratification, acceptance or approval, or notified provisional application to the Depositary. - 4.
-In relation to an EFTA State depositing its instrument of ratification, acceptance or approval after this Agreement has entered into force, this Agreement shall enter into force on the first day of the third month following the deposit of its instrument of ratification, acceptance or approval. - 5.
-If its constitutional requirements permit, any EFTA State or Serbia may apply this Agreement provisionally pending ratification, acceptance or approval by that Party.
-Provisional application of this Agreement shall be notified to the Depositary. - 6.
-This Agreement shall not enter into force or be applied provisionally between an EFTA State and Serbia unless the complementary agreement on trade in agricultural products between that EFTA State and Serbia enters into force or is applied provisionally simultaneously.
-It shall remain in force between that EFTA State and Serbia as long as the complementary agreement remains in force between them.
+1. This Agreement is subject to ratification, acceptance or approval in accordance with the respective constitutional requirements of the Parties.
+The instruments of ratification, acceptance or approval shall be deposited with the Depositary.

+2. This Agreement shall enter into force on 1 April 2010 in relation to those Parties which have deposited their instruments of ratification, acceptance or approval, or notified provisional application to the Depositary, at least two months before that date, and provided that Albania is among those Parties.

+3. In case this Agreement does not enter into force on 1 April 2010 it shall enter into force on the first day of the third month after Albania and at least one EFTA State have deposited their instruments of ratification, acceptance or approval, or notified provisional application to the Depositary.

+4. In relation to an EFTA State depositing its instrument of ratification, acceptance or approval after this Agreement has entered into force, this Agreement shall enter into force on the first day of the third month following the deposit of its instrument of ratification, acceptance or approval.

+5. If its constitutional requirements permit, Albania or any EFTA State may apply this Agreement provisionally pending ratification, acceptance or approval by that Party.
+Provisional application of this Agreement shall be notified to the Depositary.

+6. This Agreement shall not enter into force or be applied provisionally between Albania and an EFTA State unless the complementary agreement on trade in agricultural products between Albania and that EFTA State enters into force or is applied provisionally simultaneously.
+It shall remain in force between Albania and that EFTA State as long as the complementary agreement remains in force between them.
-Article 55.

 Depositary